Understanding Your Customer Profile

 If you are already in business you will probably already have a good feel for your customer profile – but take a look at your top / best-spending customers from the last 6 / 12 months and see how you can categorise the different types … indeed, do they ‘fit’ into your assumptions about who your customers are?

 If you are just starting up in business then you need to make sure you have done your research.
 If you are planning to launch into a market that you know nothing about then you need to make sure you partner up with someone who does!
-That may be an external marketing advisor with experience of that sector or just someone who works in the industry that can answer your questions.
+That may be an external marketing advisor with experience in that sector or just someone who works in the industry that can answer your questions.

 In reality, most companies only sell to one ‘kind’ of customer – some sell to two or three.
-If you lots of different target customers then you are trying to sell to too many and your subsequent marketing will be too unfocused to be effective.
+If you have lots of different target customers then you are trying to sell to too many and your subsequent marketing will be too unfocused to be effective.
 Focus just on the people you really want to target and who will likely earn you the most money from your efforts.